 Participating in the Tournament

-- Participants in the Tournament will be notified on Friday, January 29, 2020.
+- Participants in the Tournament will be notified on or before Saturday, January 29, 2022.

 - Participants in the Tournament will be required to sign a consignment agreement with Saltstone Ceramics and a release of liability.
 Our consignment terms include a 60% (to the artist) / 40% (to Saltstone Ceramics) split on the sale of each mug.

 - Participants are required to ship their mugs at their own expense to Saltstone Ceramics in Seattle, WA.
 Any unsold mugs will be returned to participating artists at the artist's expense.